Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 ## Prepare your local environment

-This section explains how to prepare your local environment to mirror your dbt project environment.
+The following instructions show how to configure your self-hosted dbt project to mirror your <Constant name="dbt_platform" /> project environment.
 If you already have your local environment set up, you don't need to do anything here.

 1. [Clone](https://code.visualstudio.com/docs/sourcecontrol/overview#_cloning-a-repository) your dbt project locally by cloning your <Constant name="dbt_platform" /> repo (from your Git provider).